 After spending days in the incredible city and still not feeling like I even scratched the surface, I strongly believe you shouldn’t even bother coming to Amsterdam if you have less than two days.
 Why?
 Because similar to other world class cities like New York, Paris and Rome, there is an endless amount of attractions to tour, houseboats to ogle over, quaint side streets to get lost on and local specialities to savour—all while plotting exactly what you’d have to do to be so lucky to call Amsterdam home someday.

-While you could easily spend a week simply wandering around the picturesque city, here’s a travel guide to the main highlights you shouldn’t miss, regardless of how much time you have.
+While you could easily spend a week simply wandering around the picturesque city, here’s a travel guide to the main highlights you shouldn’t miss, regardless of how much time or money you have.

 A canal tour is the perfect way to start off a trip to Amsterdam, as it gives visitors a great overview of the city so they know which areas they’ll want to go back to later.
 There are dozens of tours throughout the day, which typically last one hour and include an audio guide for about €15 per person.
 There are also special packages available with extras like a dinner cruise.